 Applying nighttime skincare in the wrong order can cause decreased absorption of certain products and subsequently excess product left on the surface of the skin.
 This leads to a greater likelihood of the product rubbing off onto the pillow overnight.

 Even if you follow the rules and apply your moisturizer and oil-based products last, there is still a high likelihood for them to rub off overnight.
-Dr. Maureen Allem from Skin & Body Renewal explains, “If you’re using a moisturiser that leaves an occlusive layer, and you apply a liberal amount of it, then it’s absolutely possible for your product to smear onto your pillow.
-It really depends on what you are using.”
+Dr. Maureen Allem from Skin & Body Renewal explains,

 Many different types of fabric are used to create bed linens, including cotton, flannel, linen, satin, silk, rayon, and more.
-While many people choose their textiles based on comfort and temperature, it’s important to realize how fabric type can affect your skin health.
+While many people choose their textiles based on comfort and temperature, but it’s important to realize how fabric type can affect your skin health.

 Cotton pillowcases are not ideal for skin because cotton is a highly absorptive fabric.
 Overnight, sweat from your facial skin will cause skin to stick to cotton pillowcases instead of sliding, causing friction that can lead to sleep lines and wrinkles.

-Satin and silk pillowcases are often considered to be the best for your skin, but the problem with these is that they are not very breathable, thus depriving skin of the oxygen it needs to repair itself overnight.
-On the plus side, pillowcases made of these materials are less absorbent than cotton, which can aid in keeping nighttime skincare on your face instead of on the fabric.
+Satin and silk pillowcases are often considered to be the best for your skin, but the problem with these is that they are not very breathable, depriving skin of the oxygen it needs to repair itself overnight.
+On the plus side, pillowcases made of these materials are less absorbent than cotton, which can aid in keeping nighttime skincare absorbing into your face instead of on the fabric.
 However, some consider just the friction of your skin against the fabric as you move during the night to be enough to wipe off moisturizers and serums.
 (The Beauty Brains)